 - nuts of choice (optional)

 - popsicle sticks or lollipop sticks for apples

 - muffin liners to set your caramel apples in

 - Refrigerate your apples for several hours.
 Having very cold apples will help your caramel stick to the apples.

 - In a heavy saucepan over medium heat, heat up cream to just before it starts to boil (when the bubbles just start to form on the edge of the pan).

 - Add honey, sucanat and salt and stir to dissolve and bring to a boil stirring continuously.

-- Stirring continuously, allow to boil for about 20 minutes (about 255 F-260 F).
+- Stirring continuously, allow to boil for about 10-12 minutes (you want the thermometer to read 248º F).
 You must continuously stir or your caramel will burn.
 Do not stop stirring the entire time!

-- Once the temperature has reached 260 F, carefully put the pan into a ice water bath (ice water in a large bowl) being very careful not to get any water into the caramel and pan.
+- Once the temperature has reached 248º F, carefully put the pan into an ice water bath (ice water in a large bowl) being very careful not to get any water into the caramel and pan.
 This stops the caramel from cooking any longer.

 - Leave in the ice water bath and stir until it thickens slightly (about 10-15 seconds).